“In the end, something really great came out of a senseless tragedy. We were able to do what Chris wanted, and that’s been awesome.”

 Looking for ways to channel the grief, Mandy decided to order some remembrance items from Indiana Donor Network’s website.
-She came across a call-out for donation advocates.
-She clicked through to learn more, and within a few weeks, she and her younger sister, Courtney Baumann, completed the Indiana Donor Network’s advocate training and began volunteering for speaking engagements.
+She came across a call-out for organ donation advocates.
+She clicked through to learn more, and within a few weeks she and her younger sister, Courtney Baumann, completed the organization’s advocate training and began volunteering for speaking engagements.

 “I found so much healing in talking about Chris, the kind of person he was and all of the positive things he had done,” Mandy said.
 “It helped me realize that something great had come out of a really bad situation, and it gave our entire family an opportunity to heal.”

-Earlier this year, Mandy, who works as the program manager for Girl Scouts of Central Indiana, collaborated with the staff at Donate Life Indiana to develop organ donation information and activity kits that were shared with more than 530 Girl Scout families this summer and fall.
+In 2020, Mandy, who works as a program manager for Girl Scouts of Central Indiana, collaborated with the team at Donate Life Indiana to develop organ donation information and activity kits that were shared with more than 530 Girl Scout families this summer and fall.

 For all of the Currys, celebrating Chris’ life and educating others about organ donation has become a true family affair.
 During the past three years, the family banded together in a variety of activities in honor of Chris.
 Their commitment to keeping his memory alive was reinforced last year when they were able to meet the woman who received his liver.